mumumedia/logseq-crm-templates/README.md

 The contact metadata template is for any contact or connection you make and captures their details on a single page.

 # logseq-crm-company-template
-The compnay metadata template is for any compnany (customer, partner, supplier or competitor) you work with and captures the details on a single page
+The company metadata template is for any company (customer, partner, supplier or competitor) you work with and captures their details on a single page